ivoitovych/tt-container/cached/README.md

 ## Building the Docker Image

 Use `build_tt_docker.sh` to build the image.
 By default, it builds tt-metal in Debug mode from the `main` branch.
+The script automatically fetches the commit hash from GitHub and includes it in the image name.

 ### Usage
 ```bash